DexterHuang/Arclight-City/contribution/en/tutorial/gang-war.md

 - **Chain your wins**: Gang War rewards streaks, so protecting your stack matters more than chasing random fights.
 - **Watch your timer**: If your stack expires, your gang has to rebuild from the start.
 - **Track milestone progress**: Use the Gang War page to see how close you are to the next reward.
+- **Use intel wisely**: If the enemy roster is partially hidden, wait for war intel before making assumptions.
+- **Keep the Trauma Bay stocked**: Revival Kits help your gang recover faster when members get hospitalized.
 - **Do not confuse opt-out with safety**: Turning participation off does not stop enemies from targeting you while your gang is still in war mode.
 - **Plan before disabling war mode**: Turning war mode off wipes your current war progress.